sanyamj-081/Vehicle-Management-System/README.md

 ## Deliverables
 - Implementation of all functionalities as per the business requirements and scope.
 - Complete application source code on GitHub.
-- Deployed and working application hosted on a cloud environment.
-- Unit tests and automated functional tests for all functionalities.
-- Use of continuous integration toolchain (optional).
-- Hosting on an Azure cloud platform (optional).
 - Validation for all input fields based on business rules.
-- Implementation of appropriate security features (secure coding, authentication/authorization).
 - Appropriate exception handlers.